leggedrobotics/physical_terrain_parameter_learning/BaseWVN/README.md

 ```
 If you encounter any errors, please follow the error message to install the missing dependencies.

 **Attention**: You need to pip install the Physical decoders module.
-It is a package from [here](https://bitbucket.org/leggedrobotics/wild_physical_property_estimation/src/main/).
-The physical decoders used in the vision pipeline is trained using an old version of the physical decoder training repo.
-So to avoid inconvenience we already provide trained decoders that will load its weights automatically upon running in the vision pipeline.
+It is a package in folder (Phy_Decoder).
+The physical decoders compatible in the vision pipeline is trained using an old version of the physical decoder training repo (different from folder physical_decoder_training).
+So to avoid inconvenience we already provide trained decoders in package Phy_Decoder that will load its weights automatically upon running in the vision pipeline.
 Also install the package from https://github.com/utiasSTARS/liegroups.git and https://github.com/facebookresearch/segment-anything.git

 Set you neptune api token , username and project name in the system file `.bashrc`:
 ```bash